14th juror seated for ex-officer's trial in Floyd's death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — A 14th juror was seated Monday for the trial of a former Minneapolis police officer charged in George Floyd’s death, nearly completing the panel ahead of opening statements next week.
+MINNEAPOLIS (AP) — A 14th juror was seated Monday for the trial of a former Minneapolis police officer charged in George Floyd’s death, leaving just one more to be selected before the proceedings against Derek Chauvin can begin.

-The newest juror is a social worker in her 20s who said she has talked with friends about police reform and that she thinks “there are things that should be changed.”
-But she also described police and their jobs as important, and said she is “always looking at every side of things.”
+A total of 14 jurors will hear the case — 12 to deliberate and two alternates — but Hennepin County Judge Peter Cahill said a 15th juror will be selected just in case; That juror will be excused when opening statements begin March 29 if the other 14 are still able to serve.

+Cahill told attorneys that up to 12 potential jurors will be questioned on Tuesday if necessary, so they should be prepared for a long day.

 Floyd, who was Black, was declared dead May 25 after Chauvin, who is white, pressed his knee on his neck for about nine minutes while he was handcuffed and pleading that he couldn’t breathe.
 Floyd’s death, captured on a widely seen bystander video, set off weeks of sometimes violent protests across the country and led to a national reckoning on racial justice.

-In another significant ruling Friday, the judge handed the defense a victory by ruling that the jury can hear evidence from Floyd’s 2019 arrest, but only information possibly pertaining to the cause of his death.
-He acknowledged several similarities between the two encounters, including that Floyd swallowed drugs after police confronted him.
+In another significant ruling Friday, the judge ruled that the jury can hear evidence from Floyd’s 2019 arrest, but only information possibly pertaining to the cause of his death.

-The judge previously said the earlier arrest could not be admitted, but he reconsidered after drugs were found in January in a second search of the police SUV that the four officers attempted to put Floyd in last year.
-The defense argues that Floyd’s drug use contributed to his death.

-Cahill said he would allow medical evidence of Floyd’s physical reactions, such as his dangerously high blood pressure when he was examined by a paramedic in 2019, and a short clip of an officer’s body camera video.
-He said Floyd’s “emotional behavior,” such as calling out to his mother, won’t be admitted.

 Of the 14 jurors seated through Monday, eight are white, four are Black and two are multiracial, according to the court.
 Nine are women and five are men, and they range in age from their 20s to their 60s.